ROCm/rocAL/tests/cpp_api/rocjpeg_decode_perf/README.md

 Python rocAL benchmark for exercising `fn.readers.file` and `fn.decoders.image`.
 It can run one shard in-process or launch one worker process per shard for multi-GPU tests.
-The script prints total decoded image count, total processing time, average per-image time, and rocAL internal timing fields when available.
+The script prints total decoded image count derived from the filtered `.jpg` / `.jpeg` files assigned to each shard, total processing time, average per-image time, and rocAL internal timing fields when available.
+The public rocAL `TimingInfo` API is used for timing values;
+image-count reporting comes from the dataset file count, following symlinks.

 Expected usage: